PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 accounting and its stable shape result.
 Both rewrite-only guards, sorts, and the progress boundary remain fixed.

+The final SiNet Concat/Resize affine owner prunes and synchronizes layout state only after a successful transactional rewrite.
+Characterization requires its counter-complete primary guard to retain a stable complete shape result without changing the following high-rank BatchMatMul boundary.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct